whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 **Important: Mobile smartphones should make tasks easy, even for mobile users with a small screen device (i.e., size of smartphone, not a tablet).** Users want results right away, at that moment, and may not be able to spend a lot of time to find what they are looking for.

-In order to do mobile rating tasks, you must have experience using a mobile smartphone, which we’ll also refer to as a mobile phone in these guidelines.
+In order to do mobile rating tasks, you must have experience using a mobile smartphone, which we'll also refer to as a mobile phone in these guidelines.
 If you are not familiar with voice commands, device actions, or phone features, please take some time to experiment on a mobile smartphone.
 For example, you can try some of these voice commands:

 - [iPhone Siri voice commands](https://www.apple.com/ios/siri/)
 - [Android voice commands](https://support.google.com/websearch/answer/2940021?hl=en), or say "OK Google" and then "Help" on an Android device